NFL 7-round mock draft: Detroit Lions pick up Malik Willis, this Georgia star

 If the Lions pass up on fellow defensive end Kayvon Thibodeaux with the No. 2 pick, that wouldn't be a huge shock — but the team does need pass-rush help.
 Enter Cameron Thomas.

-Thomas, 6-5, 270 pounds, combined for 9.5 sacks between 2019 and 2020 then exploded for 11.5 last season.
-He starred for an elite Aztecs defense that allowed 19.5 points per game and just 77.6 rushing yards per game (second in the country).
+Thomas, 6-5, 270 pounds, combined for 9.5 sacks between 2019 and 2020 then exploded for 11.5 sacks last season.
+He starred for an elite Aztecs defense that allowed just 19.5 points per game and 77.6 rushing yards per game (second in the country).

 "Thomas was one of the most disruptive defensive players in the country last season (27 tackles for loss)," Reid writes, complimenting Thomas' fit with the Lions' front office.